Koromix/rygel/web/goupile.org/fr/README.md

 # Install required dependencies

-On Debian and Ubuntu use the follow commands:
+On Debian and Ubuntu use the following commands:

 ```sh
 sudo apt update